taichi-dev/taichi/docs/compilation.rst

     @ti.kernel
     def

 Template instantiation is lazy.
-Common use cases are
+Common use cases are...
- -

 AST Lowering